Dapper Dan (designer): Resurgence

 In September 2006 to February 2007 the Museum of the City of New York Fashion, showcased Dapper Dan's samples in an exhibition called Black Styles Now.

-Day's career has been revitalized in the 2010s, and he has found mainstream success since 2017.
+Dan's career has been revitalized in the 2010s, and he has found mainstream success since 2017.
 In mid-2017, in a homage to Dapper Dan, Gucci's creative director Alessandro Michele designed a jacket based on a well-known Dapper Dan design for Diane Dixon in 1989.
 The original was a fur-lined jacket with balloon sleeves covered in the Louis Vuitton logo, which Michele replaced with the double-G Gucci logo.
 Social media reacted when Dixon shared a photo of the Gucci jacket next to her in the original one, with Dixon requesting that Dapper Dan get credit for his original; many believed that Gucci had stolen the Dapper Dan design, especially due to Gucci not stating it to be a homage until after they drew criticism.
 Furthermore, this would lead to Diane Dixon proposing a Gucci and Dapper Dan collaboration.
 Michelle and Dapper Dan used a subcultural when seeking out inspiration for their collection, to ensure a unique aesthetic.

-In 2017, with the support of Michele and Gucci CEO Marco Bizzarri, Day and the Italian brand partnered for a line of men's wear.
+In 2017, with the support of Michele and Gucci CEO Marco Bizzarri, Dan and the Italian brand partnered for a line of men's wear.

-In 2018, Day opened a new atelier on Lenox Avenue in partnership with Gucci, Dapper Dan of Harlem, the first luxury house fashion store in Harlem.
+In 2018, Dan opened a new atelier on Lenox Avenue in partnership with Gucci, Dapper Dan of Harlem, the first luxury house fashion store in Harlem.

 In May 2019, Gucci released a limited edition of Dapper Dan's Harlem.

 Gucci Garden Gallery in Florence, references Dapper Dan and the infamous jacket.

 Dapper Dan is now a board member for reviewing applications for the Gucci Changemakers North America Scholarship program.

+In December 2023, Dapper Dan collaborated with American retailer Gap Inc. on a collection.

+In February 2025 Dapper Dan became a member of the costume institute benefit host committee at The Met.